-All entering international students are assessed a one-time non-refundable fee of \$650 upon enrollment for an orientation program and specialized programs and services.
-A portion of the fee (\$150) will be used as a housing deposit.
+All entering international students are assessed a one-time non-refundable fee upon enrollment for an orientation program and specialized programs and services.
+A portion of the fee will be used as a housing deposit.
+For additional fees related to international students please see International Admissions.